IanDCarroll/fsla/README.md

 There are a plethora of code editors out there.
 If you don't already have a favorite, try Atom.
 It's Free, Open Source, and intuitive for beginners.

-<a href="https://atom.io/">Atom's website</a>
+- <a href="https://atom.io/">Atom's website</a>
-<a href="http://flight-manual.atom.io/getting-started/sections/installing-atom/">Instructions for installing Atom</a>
+- <a href="http://flight-manual.atom.io/getting-started/sections/installing-atom/">Instructions for installing Atom</a>

 Questions?
 Confusions?
 Try googling!
 You're probably not the only one whose had your issue.

 Still stymied?
-Open up an Issue! :Smile:
+Open up an Issue! :smile:

 ### Committing and pushing your improvements back to GitHub